 The curriculum committee of the Academy for Lifelong Learning (A.L.L.) has at least seven members including the chairperson(s).
-Their job is to develop and present a slate of approximately 20 courses to the executive council for approval each term.
+Their job is to develop and present a slate of courses to the executive council for approval each term.

 The curriculum is geared to the interests and requests of A.L.L. members.
 This is how the committee proceeds: